What we’re thinking

 Let’s explore the concept of value – a fundamental driver shaping how we perceive the world.
 Our beliefs about who creates value, how, and when, have far-reaching implications for how we approach, and succeed with, innovation.

-Value is, indeed, “a concept that is difficult to define,” as noted by Grönroos in his 2008 work, ”Service logic revisited: who creates value?
-And who co-creates?”.
-Anderson and Narus echo this sentiment, pointing out that “remarkably few suppliers in business markets are able to answer” questions like “How do you define value?
+Anderson and Narus echo this sentiment, pointing out that “remarkably few suppliers in business markets are able to answer…” questions like “…How do you define value?
 Can you measure it?” (”Business Marketing: Understand what customers value”, 1998).
-Meanwhile, Karababa and Kjeldgaard highlight the existence of multiple value concepts, each lacking a definitive basis (“Value in Marketing: Toward Sociocultural Perspectives”).

-Almost by default our view on value aligns with what I’ll call the traditional perspective – also known as value-in-exchange.
+Almost by default, our view on value above aligns with what I’ll call the traditional view – also known as value-in-exchange.
 This view equates value with the maximum amount of cash one is willing to pay for something.
-It’s a widely accepted perspective, rooted in centuries of economic thought.
-We can trace its formal documentation back to Adam Smith’s famous Wealth of Nations in 1776, but it is seen long before that.
-It’s what is taught in economics and business classes around the world.
-However, its very nature of focussing on a point of exchange gives rise to several growth blind spots.

-When we move beyond – or don’t need to consider – value as monetary worth, we might begin to associate value with usefulness.
+When we move beyond – or don’t need to consider – value as monetary worth, we begin to associate value with usefulness.
 As Grönroos observes:

 It is of course only logical to assume that the value really emerges for customers when goods and services do something for them.
 Before this happens, only potential value exists.